CalyxOS/calyxos.org/pages/_posts/2022-01-16-android-12-jan-security-update.md

 CalyxOS 3.1.0 - Android 12, January 2022 Security update is now available for Pixel 3 and above.

-Pixel 6 and 6 Pro builds will be out tomorrow with device-specific fixes
+CalyxOS 3.1.1 is now available for Pixel 6 and 6 Pro.

 Thank you to everyone who tested and reported bugs, we've been able to fix most of them.